deutsche-nationalbibliothek/webarchive-charts/README.md

 ## Start with Open Shift

-This assumes you have an aras interface (which exists probably only a the DNB).
+This assumes you have an aras interface (which exists probably only at the DNB).

 ```
 $ ENV=dnb task install:playback